 - Report the incident to the manufacturer of the pesticide product.
 See the label for the toll-free number.
 Labels can be found on the PMRA label search.

-3. Document all details of the problem
+3. Document all details of the problem and consider lab analysis

 - Collect spray records.
 This includes yours (to ensure it was not your application), and the potential offending applicators’.